ChengmingZhang-CAS/CauFinder_Tutorials/source/mouse_note_new829/mouse_note_new829.md

-## loading exist model and driver information(output of CausalFinder)
+## Loading exist model and driver information (output of CausalFinder)

 ```python